 The caries/decay status of children in the UK is at an appalling level.
 31% of 5 year olds and 46% of 8 year olds present with obvious decay experience.

 This has resulted in more than 43,000 dental general anaesthetics having taken place between 2016-2017, costing the NHS almost £43 million.

 This is a massive cost for an almost entirely preventable condition.

-Whilst there are many Government initiatives taking place to improve these shocking statistics, an area that has been previously overlooked is when a child is admitted to hospital for an overnight stay.
+Whilst there are many Government initiatives taking place to improve these shocking statistics, one area that has previously been overlooked is when a child is admitted to hospital for an overnight stay.
 This is an invaluable opportunity to make every point of contact count.

-Aligning itself with the original/adult Mouth Care Matters is an arm of this initiative that has been named “Mini Mouth Care Matters” (MiniMCM) which is being funded by Health Education England.
+Aligning itself with the original/adult Mouth Care Matters is an arm of this initiative that has been named “Mini Mouth Care Matters” (MiniMCM) which has been funded by Health Education England.

 Mini MCM aims to empower medical and allied medical healthcare professionals to take ownership of the oral health care of any paediatric in-patient with a hospital stay of more than 24 hours.